comit-network/xmr-btc-swap/docs/asb/README.md

 ### Running on mainnet

+For running the ASB on mainnet you will have to change you `monero-wallet-rpc` setup to mainnet.

+It is recommended that you run your own Monero and Bitcoin node when running on mainnet.
+It is possible to plug into public blockchain nodes but be aware that you might lose some privacy doing so.
 Public Monero mainnet nodes can be found [here](https://moneroworld.com/#nodes).
-The default mainnet node is set to `node.moneroworld.com:18089`.

-For running the ASB on mainnet you will have to change you `monero-wallet-rpc` setup to mainnet.
-The default port for expecting the `monero-wallet-rpc` when running the ASB on mainnet is `18083`.
+Public Electrum mainnet nodes can be found [here](https://1209k.com/bitcoin-eye/ele.php?chain=btc).

 ## ASB Details